List of Miami Vice episodes

-The following is an episode list for the 1980s undercover cop television series Miami Vice.
-In the United States, the show was aired on NBC.
+The following is an episode list for the 1980s American undercover cop television series Miami Vice.
+In the United States, the show was broadcast on NBC.
 The first episode of the series premiered on September 16, 1984, with the series concluding on June 28, 1989, after five seasons.
-Due to its sensitive nature, The Final Episode was aired on USA Network thus concluding the series on January 25, 1990.
-There are a total of 113 episodes, spanning five years (1984–1989) of the show's run.
+Due to an inability to secure music rights to two Peter Gabriel songs featured in the S1E22 episode 'Evan', that episode was included in the DVD release but is not included in the Blu Ray collection.
+It aired on NBC on Friday May 3, 1985 and finally was aired during its syndication run on USA Network thus concluding the series on January 25, 1990.
+There are a total of 114 episodes, spanning five years (1984–1989) of the show's run.
 The individual seasons are available on DVD in Regions 1, 2 and 4 and Blu-ray in Regions A and B.